PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 ## Interfacing with standard I/O

-Standard I/O relates to the predefined input, output and error data channels that connect a process to a shell terminal.
+Standard I/O relates to the predefined input, output and error data channels that connect a process to a shell terminal, commonly known as STDIN, STDOUT and STDERR.
 Of course these can be redirected and piped to other programs for further processing, storage and so on.

-Node provides access standard I/O on the global `process` object.
+Node provides access to standard I/O on the global `process` object.

-In this recipe we're going to take some input, use it form output, and simultaneously log to the standard error channel.
+In this recipe we're going to take some input, use it to form some data which we'll send to STDOUT, while simultaneously logging to STDERR.

 ### Getting Ready